DShurpik/Java_selenium/README.md

 5. Add a logger, can read logs from the console and from the file target/logs/log.out
 6. Add a retry mechanism for flaky tests
 7. Add a screenshot for failed tests
-8. Add ThreadLocal for driver for possibility to run tests in parallel